This entry lists the most pressing and important environmental problems. The following terms and abbreviations are used throughout the entry:

 water pollution; inadequate supplies of potable water; waterborne disease; deforestation; soil erosion and degradation

-air pollution in large cities; acid rain; water pollution from the discharge of sewage and industrial effluents; drift net fishing; solid waste disposal; transboundary pollution
+air pollution in large cities; acid rain; water pollution from the discharge of sewage and industrial effluents; drift net fishing; solid waste disposal; transboundary air pollution from China

 air pollution (pollution from power plants and nearby lignite mines take a toll on people's health); water scarcity and pollution; land degradation